 - puts safety first.
 She keeps her chicks safe & warm by pulling them underneath her body with her beak if they don’t have the good sense to find their way there by themselves.

-This video shows very young chicks foraging outside with a hen in July.
+This video shows very young chicks foraging outside in July with mom, ellen deHeneres.

 A hen’s internal body temp ranges between ~104°-107°F and she keeps a nest of eggs warm against her skin at ~99-100°F until they hatch.
 Since newly hatched chicks are unable to regulate their own body temperatures, she keeps them underneath her until they are dry and fluffy.
 After the first day, she always ensures they sleep underneath her in total darkness and is available to them during they day if they are cold.
 They roam around eating, exploring and dust bathing until they feel the need to tuck into the hen’s feathers again.
 After the first week, chicks spend less and less time underneath their mothers.
 When they are chilly, they simply crawl back underneath their walking feather-bed- and sometimes, on top of her!

 The chicks in this video were not hatched by this hen and recently introduced to her.
 They were a little confused, but she talks to them and gets them settled underneath her warm belly.